divio/divio-cloud-docs/background/about-boilerplates.rst

 The `Blank Boilerplate <https://github.com/aldryn/aldryn-boilerplate-blank>`_ installs no components.
 It will be up to you to install anything you need, including templates for your site.

-Unless you are creating a django CMS site, the Blank Boilerplate is the only one we offer by default.

 HTML5 Boilerplate